 Find Funding, Free Help & Resources - Everything Is Free.

+This guidance on HMRC Gift Aid rules and claims is not professional advice and is for general information only.
 I'm Scottish, so finding ways for you to claim money off the Government is something I'm enthusiastic about.
 However, I'm not an accountant, so not professionally competent to offer Gift Aid tax advice, besides which it depends on your circumstances.
-This guide will help you to identify opportunities you may have missed, but it's not professional advice.
+This guidance will help you to identify opportunities you may have missed, but it's not professional advice.